-This Branch operates from four locations i.e. Dublin, Limerick, Waterford and Sligo.
+This Branch operates as five AP-led teams across four locations i.e. Dublin, Limerick, Waterford and Sligo.
 It contains 370 groups which cover a wide range of sectors including wholesalers in food, beverage, clothing and textiles, fast-moving consumer goods.
 It is a compliance-led Branch with compliance interventions initiated at all levels in the Compliance Intervention Framework (CIF).
-A significant number of Level 2 interventions are conducted by way of Risk Reviews.
+A significant number of Level 2 audit interventions are conducted by way of field audit.
 The number of Level 3 interventions (i.e. investigations) is increasing.